DerekGooding/GameDev.VirtualPetTest/README.md

 #### A hidden stat that tracks how well cared for your pet is.
 Care mistakes lower care level by 1.
 Care mistakes include; trying to feed when full, letting pet starve, feeding snacks, letting pet be unhappy, exiting game without putting pet to sleep, letting pet get/stay sick, giving medicine unnecessarily, disciplining a valid attention call, leaving poop uncleaned.
 Care bonuses increase care level by 1.
 Care bonuses include; putting pet to sleep before exiting, feeding, keeping pet full, getting 2+ score in games, keeping pet happy, curing sickness, correctly disciplining pet, cleaning poop.
 ### Death Mistakes
 #### A hidden stat that starts at 0 and increases as death mistakes are made.
 If death mistakes reaches a high enough number there is a chance for your pet to die.
 Death mistakes slowly decrease until back at 0.
 Death mistakes include; letting pet starve, leaving pet sick.
+### Sickness
+#### Pet can get sick.
+Displays a 'X' above the pets head.
+Can get sick by; letting pet starve, leaving pet sad, not cleaning poop.
+Cure with medicine.
 ### Age
 #### Pets age goes up by 1 for everyday it's alive.